bevyengine/rfcs/rfcs/41-ui-navigation.md

 the user would have needed to migrate to `Focusable` already, so the impact of this change is nil.

+### Panics on menu loop

+It is possible to define a cycle of menu connections, and this will cause a panic at run time.

+However, it's hard to define a menu cycle by accident.
+Because the `Entity` used to access a menu is a property of the menu itself, So it can only have a single parent.
+Which makes it harder to define a loop.

+It is still possible to define a loop, and this will cause a panic the moment the loop is entered.

 ## Future possibilities

 ### New and better mouse picking!